Research

 María Grandury

-North American Chapter of the Association for Computational Linguistics Conference: LatinX in AI (LXAI) Research Workshop 2024, Mexico City, Mexico
+North American Chapter of the Association for Computational Linguistics Conference: LatinX in AI (LXAI) Research Workshop, Mexico City, Mexico, 2024

 Evaluating large language models with tests of spanish as a foreign language: Pass or fail?

-Marina Mayor-Rocher, Nina Melero, Elena Merino-Gómez, María Grandury, Javier Conde, and Pedro Reviriego
+Marina Mayor-Rocher, Nina Melero, Elena Merino-Gómez, María Grandury, Javier Conde, Pedro Reviriego

 BabyBabelLM: A Multilingual Benchmark of Developmentally Plausible Training Data